§ 9001C Intent and purpose.

 § 9007C Chief Information Officer.

-(a) The Administrator of the Department shall be the State's Chief Information Officer.
+(a) The Administrator of the Department shall be the State’s CIO.
 The CIO shall be appointed by the Governor, with the advice and consent of the Senate, shall serve at the pleasure of the Governor, and receive a salary to be determined by the Governor and specified in the annual Operating Budget.

 (b) In the event of a vacancy in the position of CIO, including the death, resignation, temporary incapacity, or removal of the CIO, and prior to the appointment of a successor, the Governor may appoint any qualified individual to serve as acting CIO.